 BT offers a number of Broadband packages and the price you pay will depend on the type of package you choose.
 BT broadband and BT Fibre Essential are the cheapest standard tariffs, currently priced at £28.99 per month.
 BT Fibre 900 is the most expensive broadband tariff and is currently priced at £55.99 per month.
 BT is unlikely to ever come up in an online broadband comparison as the cheapest option for the speed you are looking for.
 Currently, many of its products are beaten for price by competitors, though BT does not charge a standard set-up fee.
 Additional fees can make a huge difference to the value of your broadband package, so make sure to think about the total cost of the deal when you compare options.

-BT will increase prices for broadband customers in 2023.
-Broadband contracts with BT now include a standard clause warning that the cost of a package will go up in line with the CPI (Consumer Price Index) rate of inflation, plus 3.9%.
+BT increased prices for broadband customers in 2023 and will again in 2024.
+Broadband contracts with BT include a standard clause warning that the cost of a package will go up in line with the CPI (Consumer Price Index) rate of inflation, plus 3.9%.

-This means that customers can expect a rise of 14.4%, as the current CPI rate is 10.5%.
-A £30 bill would go up to £34.32 and a £50 bill would change to £57.20.
+This led to a rise of 14.4% in 2023, as the CPI rate was 10.5%.
+A £30 bill went up to £34.32 and a £50 bill to £57.20.
 Such an increase would be much higher than what UK broadband customers have been used to, but as BT includes the rise in its contracts you would not be able to leave for free.